 Here are specifics on the way the HCE program will operate:

 2. The student is required to occupy a regular period in his/her high school schedule in order to watch the lecture either on the same day of the lecture (preferred) or before the next lecture is given.

-3. Students must watch recorded IVC lectures (using headphones) in a regular, designated location in the high school, such as a computer lab, and at the same time and on the same days each week.
+4. Students must watch recorded IVC lectures (using headphones) in a regular, designated location in the high school, such as a computer lab, and at the same time and on the same days each week.
 Students cannot plan to watch the recorded lectures at a time outside their normal high school schedule.
-When a student and counselor have a plan how to make an HCE course work in the student's schedule, the counselor should submit an online Hybrid Class Request Form.
+When a student and counselor have a plan how to make an HCE course work in the student's schedule, the counselor should submit an online Hybrid Request From.

 5. In order to provide the student as much flexibility as possible when scheduling the class into his/ her high school day, recorded lectures will normally be available an hour following the end of the live IVC class.
 Multiple students in the same HCE class at a high school do not need to schedule the same period to watch recordings.